drupalcommerce/commerce-docs/v2/install.md

 # Installing

-> **Note for contributors:** If you want to install commerce to contribute back to the project, you have your [own set of
+> **Note for contributors:** If you want to install Commerce to contribute back to the project, you have your [own set of
 > getting started/installation instructions](contributing/getting-started).

 ## Requirements